MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-sofs-standalone-server.md

 ms.technology:  virtual-machine-manager
 ---

-# Provision a scale-out file server (SOFS) from standalone servers in the VMM fabric
+# Provision a scale-out file server (SOFS) from standalone file servers in the VMM fabric

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

-Use the instructions in this article if you want to use System Center 2016 - Virtual Machine Manager (VMM) to create a scale-out-file server (SOFS) from servers that are managed in the VMM fabric.
+Use the instructions in this article if you want to use System Center 2016 - Virtual Machine Manager (VMM) to create a scale-out-file server (SOFS) from standalone file servers that are managed in the VMM fabric.

 1. In the VMM console, click **Fabric** > **Create** > **File Server Cluster**.